-Non-economic damages are those that are meant to compensate the plaintiff for the negative effects of the malpractice that aren't so easily calculable, and at the same time are more subjective from plaintiff to plaintiff.
-They include compensation for pain and suffering, stress and anxiety, loss of enjoyment of life, scarring and disfigurement, and similar losses caused by the defendant's malpractice.
+Noneconomic damages are those that are meant to compensate the plaintiff for the negative effects of the malpractice that aren't so easily calculable, and at the same time are more subjective from plaintiff to plaintiff.
+They include compensation for pain and suffering, mental anguish, emotional distress, loss of enjoyment of life, disfigurement, and similar losses caused by the defendant's malpractice.
 These are the kinds of losses that are subject to Mississippi's medical malpractice damages cap.

 Mississippi's cap on medical malpractice damages does not apply to economic damages, which include payment of past medical bills, prospective payment for future medical care, reimbursement of lost income, compensation for any limitations on the plaintiff's ability to earn a living because of the malpractice, and any other provable financial losses that can be tied to the malpractice and/or to the medical treatment that was made necessary by it.